soilwise-he/soil-health-knowledge-graph/README.md

 - Defining concepts in the soil health knowledge graph by importing the [AGROVOC](https://aims.fao.org/aos/agrovoc) thesaurus;
   - When a concept matches the "prefLabel" of a concept in the AGROVOC, the URI defined by the AGROVOC is used directly;
   - When a concept matches the "altLabel" of a concept in the AGROVOC, using "closeMatch" to interlink with the AGROVOC.
+- Introducing [Agrontology](https://aims.fao.org/aos/agrontology) to better express relationships between concepts;
 - Visualizing the knowledge graph;
 - Evaluating different conversion strategies using the F1 score and exact match;
-- Merging and post-processing knowledge graphs to detect duplicates and conflicts;
+- Post-processing the knowledge graph to eliminate misuse of ontologies;
 - Interlinking to external databases, such as soil-related metadata records harvested from Zenodo, by keyword matching;
   - Filling in keywords extracted from the title and description for metadata records that are missing keywords;
   - Introducing a quad store with named graphs to store extracted keywords in the named graph called "augmented";